-The Academy of Sciences of Uzbekistan operated on the Tashkent’s territory and worked on investigations in various fields, both technology and science, including nuclear physics, phytochemistry, biochemistry, seismology, electronics, and many more.
+The Academy of Sciences of Uzbekistan operated on Tashkent’s territory and worked on investigations in various fields, both technology, and science, including nuclear physics, phytochemistry, biochemistry, seismology, electronics, and many more.
 The names of the Tashkent scientists are still known outside Uzbekistan.

 Unlike other Soviet republics, Uzbekistan stood out for its wonderful economic opportunities and natural resources as well as hardworking and intelligent people.
 However, the era of stagnation appeared to be a period of severe deprivation for the entire country and for its capital in particular.
 Soviet repressions against people of science in the 80s affected Tashkent science a lot.

 A crucial role in improving the situation has played a new head of the country, Islam Karimov, who officially started his political career in 1989.
 His winning of the presidential election in Tashkent in 1990 put Uzbekistan on a path to independence.

 The American scholar and writer Eugene Schuyler was traveling through Central Asia and visited Tashkent in 1873.
 And this is what he wrote about the city: